Joseeph5/CryptoSwap/README.md

 ## Feedback

-Like I mentioned earlier this project is under development, if you find and see some issues please open one issue or if you need/want a feature you can also make a request for said feature :)
+Like I just mentioned this project is under development, if you find or see some issues please open one issue and if you need/want a feature you can also make a request for said feature :)

 ## Running app locally